Forced labour accounts for 1.8 million men and women in Latin America

 "Drones don't substitute the inspector's physical presence, but they will be useful out in the country, in the case of farms that are hard to reach by road, for example," said Bruno Barcia Lopes, coordinator of Rural Supervision at Rio de Janeiro's Labour Secretariat.

 The Inspire 1 drones, made by China's DJI, have cameras that can shoot 4K resolution video and capture 12 megapixel photos.
 After Rio, other Brazilian states will start using similar equipment, the Labour Ministry said in a statement last week.

 The decision to use drones comes at a time when a crucial weapon in Brazil's fight against slavery — regular publication of a blacklist of companies using slave labour — has been halted by an injunction brought by a body representing real estate developers.

-More than 120 years after Brazil became the last country in the Americas to abolish slavery, in 1888, about 1.8 million men and women work for little or no pay as forced laborers in Latin America, according to 2012 estimates by the Geneva-based International Labour Organization (ILO).
+More than 120 years after Brazil became the last country in the Americas to abolish slavery, in 1888, about 1.8 million men and women work for little or no pay as forced labourers in Latin America, according to 2012 estimates by the Geneva-based International Labor Organization (ILO).
 Globally, 21 million people are trapped in some form of forced labour.

-There is no reliable data about slave labour in Brazil, and it's difficult to gauge if the situation has improved or if employers who exploit slave labour have simply become more sophisticated, said Leonardo Sakamoto, head of São Paulo-based Repórter Brasil, an NGO that exposes slave labour cases.
+There is no reliable data about slave labour in Brazil, and it's difficult to gauge if the situation has improved or if employers who exploit slave labour have simply become more sophisticated, said Leonardo Sakamoto, head of Sao Paulo-based Reporter Brasil, an NGO that exposes slave labor cases.

 A key weapon in Brazil's fight against slavery is the "Dirty List" of employers.
 Launched in November 2003, the blacklist has revealed to the public hundreds of companies and individual employers who were investigated by labour prosecutors and found to be using slaves.